- 1. What is the difference between shadow IT and shadow AI?

 As noted earlier, Shadow AI is a newer, more specific trend.
 It involves using artificial intelligence tools—like ChatGPT or Claude—without formal oversight.
 While it shares the same unofficial nature as shadow IT, shadow AI introduces unique risks tied to how AI models handle data, generate outputs, and influence decisions.

 The distinction matters.
 Shadow IT is mostly about unsanctioned access or infrastructure.
-Shadow AI is a GenAI security risk focused on unauthorized intelligence, which can directly impact security, compliance, and business outcomes in more unpredictable ways.
+Shadow AI is a GenAI security risk focused on unauthorized use of AI tools, which can directly impact security, compliance, and business outcomes in more unpredictable ways.

 How does shadow AI happen?